 Many of the observed characteristics of filter sets arise due to the administrative policies that drive their construction.
 The most complex packet filters typically appear in firewall and edge router filter sets due to the heterogeneous set of applications supported in these environments.
-Firewalls and edge routers typically implement security filters and network address translation (NAT), and they may support additional applications such as Virtual Private Networks (VPNs) and resource reservation.
-Typically, these filter sets are created manually by a system administrator using a standard management tool such as CiscoWorks VPN/Security Management Solution (VMS) [17] and Lucent Security Management Server (LSMS) [18].
+Firewalls and edge routers typically implement security filters and network address translation (NAT), and they may support additional applications such as virtual private networks (VPNs) and resource reservation.
+Typically, these filter sets are created manually by a system administrator using a standard management tool such as CiscoWorks VPN/Security Management Solution (VMS) [18] and Lucent Security Management Server (LSMS) [19].
 Such tools conform to a model of filter construction which views a filter as specifying the communicating subnets and the application or set of applications.
 Hence, we can view each filter as having two major components: an address prefix pair and an application specification.
 The address prefix pair identifies the communicating subnets by specifying a source address prefix and a destination address prefix.
 The application specification identifies a specific application session by specifying the transport protocol, source port number, and destination port number.

-TABLE I
+A set of applications may be identified by specifying ranges for the source and destination port numbers.

-DISTRIBUTION OF FILTERS OVER THE FIVE PORT CLASSES FOR SOURCE AND DESTINATION PORT RANGE SPECIFICATIONS; VALUES GIVEN AS PERCENTAGE (%) OF FILTERS IN THE FILTER SET.
+TABLE I DISTRIBUTION OF FILTERS OVER THE FIVE PORT CLASSES FOR SOURCE AND DESTINATION PORT RANGE SPECIFICATIONS; VALUES GIVEN AS PERCENTAGE (%) OF FILTERS IN THE FILTER SET